foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 ## Installation guide
 * If you want to contribute to this project, please follow the [contribution guideline]({{site.repo_url}}/blob/develop/CONTRIBUTING.md).
 * This installation guide always references to the [latest stable version]({{site.repo_url}}/releases).
-* If you want to update your installation to another version, please read the [migration guide]({{ site.baseurl }}/en/migration-guide).
+* If you want to update your installation to another version, read the [migration guide]({{ site.baseurl }}/en/migration-guide).
 * You can help making this open source project more visible on GitHub by starring ⭐ it.
 Thank you!

 ### Requirements
 * Server connected to internet with **shell access** and **cronjobs**
 * Apache webserver - **`mod_rewrite` needs to be enabled!** (Will also work on nginx, see below)
-* PHP => 7.4 (v3.2 supports PHP 8.0)
+* PHP => 7.4 (v3.2 and higher support PHP 8.0)
 * PHP intl extension INTL_ICU_VERSION >= 50.1
 * PHP ZipArchive class
 * MySQL >= 5.7.7 (to support utf8mb4)
-* A domain name registered for you
+* A domain or subdomain
 * Basic understanding of Webservers, MySQL Database and Linux Server administration
 * If you cloned the repository from Github: Node.js, npm >= v7 and Composer v2
 * PHP needs to be able to call mysqldump with exec() for database backups

-There is an offer for [paid support and hosting](https://www.foodcoopshop.com/das-angebot/) (in German) if you don't want to invest your time in IT stuff.
+There is an offer for [paid support and hosting](https://www.foodcoopshop.com/das-angebot/) (in German) if you don't want to spend your time on IT stuff.

 There are demo installations in **[German](https://demo-de.foodcoopshop.com/)** and **[English](https://demo-en.foodcoopshop.com/)**.
 Feel free to test before installing.
 [New translations are welcome]({{ site.baseurl }}/en/translating)!